-Recommendation Number and Text Age of Recommendation on 3/31/20 Rec.
-A.1: The DoD OIG recommended that the Assistant Secretary of the Navy for Research, Development, and Acquisition and the Chief of Naval Operations, Director, Innovation, Test and Evaluation, and Technology, update Secretary of the Navy Instruction 5000.2E, "Department of the Navy Implementation and Operation of the Defense Acquisition System and the Joint Capabilities Integration and Development System," and Secretary of the Navy Manual, M-5000.2, "Acquisition and Capabilities Guidebook," May 9, 2012, Section 4.6, "Certification of Readiness for Operational Testing," to: emphasize that program managers must request waivers whenever they do not meet any of the 20 criteria the Secretary of the Navy Instruction 5000.2E requires programs to meet to certify readiness for initial operational test and evaluation; and, 4 years 10 months 16 days b. clarify that Operational Test Readiness Review briefings to stakeholder groups should include specific explanations of program accomplishments against each of the 20 certification criteria to clearly document either that the criteria was met or a waiver or deferral request was coordinated with the Chief of Naval Operations, Director, Innovation, Test and Evaluation, and Technology; the program sponsors; and the Commander of Operational Test and Evaluation Force.
+Recommendation Number and Text Age of Recommendation on 3/31/20 for R Direc of th and Integ M-50 A.1: The DoD OIG recommended that the Assistant Secretary of the Navy Research, Development, and Acquisition and the Chief of Naval Operations, ctor, Innovation, Test and Evaluation, and Technology, update Secretary are Navy Instruction 5000.2E, "Department of the Navy Implementation Operation of the Defense Acquisition System and the Joint Capabilities gration and Development System," and Secretary of the Navy Manual, 000.2, "Acquisition and Capabilities Guidebook," May 9, 2012, Section 4.6, tification of Readiness for Operational Testing," to: a. emphasize that program managers must request waivers whenever they do not meet any of the 20 criteria the Secretary of the Navy Instruction 5000.2E requires programs to meet to certify readiness for initial operational test and evaluation; and, 4 years 10 months 16 days b. clarify that Operational Test Readiness Review briefings to stakeholder groups should include specific explanations of program accomplishments against each of the 20 certification criteria to clearly document either that the criteria was met or a waiver or deferral request was coordinated with the Chief of Naval Operations, Director, Innovation, Test and Evaluation, and Technology; the program sponsors; and the Commander of Operational Test and Evaluation Force.